anthony-tricarico/BDTProject/kafka-components/kafka-producer-sensors/README.md

    - Adjust SLEEP value if messages are being processed too quickly/slowly
    - Monitor message queue sizes
    - Check for message processing delays

-4. **Deduplication Issues**:
-   - Monitor the size of the already_predicted list
-   - Check for memory usage if running for extended periods
-   - Verify prediction_id uniqueness